 Having said that, you may recall that we started this art business in Lagos before we left for Abuja.
 Now, we have brought a blend of our Lagos and Abuja experience back to Lagos.

 Thought Pyramid Art Centre is now in the belly of Ikoyi, which is a Lagos city known in the art circle with a good number of established art galleries.
-Thought Pyramid Art Centre has come to Lagos, and is even now formerly opened for business and by this feat you will agree with me that we have courageously altered the course of visual arts business in Nigeria.
+Thought Pyramid Art Centre has come to Lagos, and is even now formally opened for business and by this feat you will agree with me that we have courageously altered the course of visual arts business in Nigeria.

 IRMN: What provoked your passion for art?